ryanh2o3/treblesurf-backend/README.md

 docker run -p 8080:8080 treblesurf-backend
 ```

-## 🔐 Authentication & Security
+## Authentication & Security

 ### Authentication Flow

-1. **Google OAuth Integration**: Users authenticate via Google OAuth with support for both web and iOS client IDs
+1. Users authenticate via Google OAuth (supports both web and iOS client IDs)
-2. **Session Management**: JWT tokens and session cookies are issued for session management
+2. JWT tokens and session cookies are issued for session management
-3. **Protected Endpoints**: Most endpoints require valid authentication via middleware
+3. Most endpoints require valid authentication via middleware
-4. **API Key Authentication**: Streaming services require API key authentication
+4. Streaming services require API key authentication
-5. **Development Mode**: Mock authentication available for local development
+5. Development mode has mock authentication available for local testing

 ### Security Features

-- **JWT Token Validation**: Secure token validation with configurable expiration
+- JWT token validation with configurable expiration
-- **CSRF Protection**: CSRF tokens required for state-changing operations (production only)
+- CSRF protection for state-changing operations (production only)
-- **Session Management**: Comprehensive session tracking with IP address and user agent logging
+- Session tracking with IP address and user agent logging
-- **API Key Management**: Secure API key generation and management for streaming services
+- API key generation and management for streaming services
-- **Role-based Access Control**: Admin endpoints require elevated privileges
+- Role-based access control for admin endpoints
-- **CORS Configuration**: Environment-specific CORS policies for web and mobile clients
+- CORS configuration for web and mobile clients
-- **Secure Cookies**: HTTP-only and secure cookie settings for production
+- Secure cookies with HTTP-only and secure settings in production
-- **Session Termination**: Users can terminate individual sessions or all sessions
+- Users can terminate individual sessions or all sessions

-### Authentication Endpoints

-- `POST /auth/google` - Google OAuth authentication with automatic user creation
-- `GET /auth/validate` - Token validation with user data retrieval
-- `POST /auth/logout` - Session termination
-- `GET /auth/csrf` - CSRF token refresh (protected)
-- `POST /auth/dev-session` - Development session creation (dev only)
-- `GET /ws-token` - WebSocket authentication token

 ### Environment-Specific Behavior

-- **Development**: Mock authentication, relaxed CORS, no CSRF requirements
+- Development: Mock authentication, relaxed CORS, no CSRF requirements
-- **Production**: Full Google OAuth validation, strict CORS, CSRF protection enabled
+- Production: Full Google OAuth validation, strict CORS, CSRF protection enabled

-## 📊 Data Sources
+## Data Sources

-- **Weather Data**: External weather APIs for forecasts
+- Weather data from external weather APIs
-- **Buoy Data**: NOAA and other oceanographic data sources
+- Buoy data from NOAA and other oceanographic sources
-- **Tide Information**: Tide prediction services
+- Tide information from tide prediction services
-- **AI Swell Predictions**: Machine learning models for enhanced swell forecasting
+- AI swell predictions from machine learning models
-- **User Reports**: Community-submitted surf conditions
+- User reports from community-submitted surf conditions
-- **Live Streams**: User-generated content from surf spots
+- Live streams from user-generated content at surf spots

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request

-## 📝 License

-This project is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0).

-### AGPL-3.0 License Terms

-- **Copyleft**: Any derivative work must also be licensed under AGPL-3.0
-- **Network Use**: If you run a modified version on a server and let other users communicate with it, you must make the source code available
-- **Commercial Use**: Allowed, but you must comply with the copyleft provisions
-- **Distribution**: You must provide the complete source code when distributing

-### Full License Text

-The complete license text is available at: https://www.gnu.org/licenses/agpl-3.0.en.html

-**Important**: If you modify this software and run it on a server accessible to users over a network, you must provide users with access to the modified source code under the same license terms.

-## 🆘 Support

-For support and questions:

-- Create an issue in the repository
-- Contact the development team
-- Check the documentation for common issues

-## 🔄 API Versioning

-The current API version is v1.
-All endpoints are prefixed with `/api` in production environments.

-## 📈 Performance

-- **Response Time**: Optimized for sub-100ms responses
-- **Scalability**: Designed for AWS Lambda auto-scaling
-- **Caching**: Implemented where appropriate for frequently accessed data
-- **Rate Limiting**: Applied to prevent abuse

----

-Built with ❤️ for the surfing community

 ## Media Upload Workflow

 The backend supports multiple methods for submitting surf reports with media:

-### 1. Legacy Method (Base64)
+### Legacy Method (Base64)

-Submit reports with base64-encoded image data using the existing `/submitSurfReport` endpoint.
+Submit reports with base64-encoded image data using `/submitSurfReport`.

-### 2. Presigned URL Method (Recommended)
+### Presigned URL Method (Recommended)

-Use presigned URLs to pre-upload media to S3, then submit reports with the media key.
+Use presigned URLs to upload media to S3, then submit reports with the media key.

 #### Image Upload Workflow:

-1. **Generate Upload URL**: Call `GET /generateImageUploadURL?country={country}&region={region}&spot={spot}`
+1. Generate upload URL: Call `GET /generateImageUploadURL?country={country}&region={region}&spot={spot}`

    - Returns: `{ "uploadUrl": "...", "imageKey": "...", "expiresAt": "..." }`

-2. **Upload Image**: Use the `uploadUrl` to upload the image directly to S3
+2. Upload image: Use the `uploadUrl` to upload the image directly to S3

    - The `imageKey` is predictable and calculable
    - URL expires in 15 minutes

-3. **Submit Report**: Call `POST /submitSurfReportWithS3Image` with the report data including the `imageKey`
+3. Submit report: Call `POST /submitSurfReportWithS3Image` with the report data including the `imageKey`
    - Backend retrieves image from S3
    - Validates image using Rekognition
    - If validation fails, image is automatically deleted from S3